pactumjs/pactumjs.github.io/matching.md

 - `string` - checks for non empty string
 - `email` - checks for email pattern
 - `uuid` - checks for uuid pattern
+- `int` - checks for numbers without decimals
+- `float` - checks for numbers with decimals
+- `gt` - checks for greater than a given number
+- `gte` - checks for greater than or equal to a given number
+- `lt` - checks for less than a given number
+- `lte` - checks for less than or equal to a given number

 Matchers are applied on JSON